 The Heines returned to Australia in 2000, where Barb and her husband set up a charitable foundation to support foster children.
-Barb’s commitment to hippotherapy continued through her activities with the Riding for the Disabled Association of Australia.
+Barb’s commitment to equine therapy continued through her activities with the Riding for the Disabled Association of Australia.
 As part of her work in Australia, Barb developed a certification process for therapists, horse handlers, and hippotherapy horses.
 In 2001, Barb returned briefly to California to receive the Mounted Patrol of San Mateo County’s Outstanding Horseman-Citizen of the Year Award (her second), recognizing her exceptional work at NCEFT.
 She also frequently returned to NCEFT to teach AHA classes, and her courses were always in great demand.
 In 2010, she received the Medal of the Order (OAM), an appointment to the Order of Australia conferring the Australian government’s highest recognition for outstanding achievement and service based on nominations received directly from the community.

-On March 30, 2010, Barb lost her battle with cancer, and our community lost a much beloved friend and advocate.
+On March 30, 2010, Barb lost a battle with cancer, and our community lost a much beloved friend and advocate.
 In gratitude for Barb’s immeasurable contributions and with our utmost respect and admiration, NCEFT recently inaugurated the Barb Heine Giving Circle for supporters who have given $5,000 or more to provide hope and healing to those with disabilities.
 While all of NCEFT’s supporters play an important role, the Barb Heine Giving Circle is our way of recognizing those who, like Barb, make extraordinary contributions to our life-changing work.

-To read more about Barb Heine and her contributions to NCEFT and the field of hippotherapy, explore the following links:
+To read more about Barb Heine and her contributions to NCEFT and the field of equine therapy, explore the following links: